-By taking a longitudinal perspective and exploring the firms’ subsequent internationalization trajectory we also focused on why founders continue to be involved in serendipitous FMEs or, in contrast, switch to planned FMEs.
-The extent to which founders who initially pursue serendipitous FMEs engage in similar entries over time is strongly dependent on whether they update their causal logic and rely on internally developed knowledge to identify subsequent international opportunities.
-The perceived success associated with the exploitation of serendipitous FMEs prompts this update; however, the speed at which this update occurs is strongly influenced by the overall level of complexity exhibited in a founder’s mental model.
+By taking a longitudinal perspective and exploring the firms’ subsequent internationalization trajectory we also focused on why entrepreneurs continue to be involved in serendipitous FMEs or, in contrast, switch to planned FMEs.
+The extent to which entrepreneurs who initially pursue serendipitous FMEs engage in similar entries over time is strongly dependent on whether they update their causal logic and rely on internally developed knowledge to identify subsequent international opportunities.
+The perceived success associated with the exploitation of serendipitous FMEs prompts this update; however, the speed at which this update occurs is strongly influenced by the overall level of complexity exhibited in a entrepreneur’s mental model.

-Taken together, these findings extend research on IOR and on IE (Chandra et al., 2009; Di Gregorio et al., 2008; Ellis, 2011; Manolova et al ., 2002; Oviatt and McDougall, 2005; Reuber et al., 2018).
-First, whereas much research on IOR and normative IE theorizing has focused on exogenous country, firm, and industry characteristics to explain differences in FMEs and firm internationalization trajectories, our study extends such work by suggesting that differences in how individuals interpret these characteristics and act upon them are an important but often theoretically overlooked aspect of FME.
-We suggest that a focus on the individuals engaged in IOR, and in particular a shift in attention from a trait-based approach toward mental model attributes and/or the reasoning processes employed at different stages in the opportunity recognition process can provide new insights into FMEs, in particular initial serendipitous FMEs.
+Taken together, these findings extend research on IOR (Chandra et al., 2009; Di Gregorio et al., 2008; Ellis, 2011; Manolova et al ., 2002; Oviatt and McDougall, 2005; Reuber et al., 2018).
+First, whereas much research in IE has focused on exogenous country, firm, and industry characteristics to explain differences in FMEs and firm internationalization trajectories (Cerrato & Fernhaber, 2018), our study extends such work by suggesting that differences in how individuals interpret these characteristics and act upon them are an important but often theoretically overlooked aspect in IE. We suggest that a focus on the individuals engaged in IOR, and in particular a shift in attention from a trait-based approach toward mental model attributes and/or the reasoning processes employed at different stages in the opportunity recognition process can provide new insights into FMEs, in particular initial serendipitous FMEs.
 Such an approach provides a finer-grained perspective on FMEs because it distinguishes theoretically between FMEs that are strategic or planned and those that are serendipitous, and helps explain how FME processes vary in terms of timing, country choices, and internationalization trajectories when other explanations fall short.

 Further, by taking a longitudinal approach and studying both initial and subsequent FMEs our study addresses limitations identified in field reviews (Mainela et al., 2014) where studies have overwhelmingly focused on initial FMEs using cross-sectional approaches.
 Our approach enabled us to identify cognitive complexity as an important attribute to consider, particularly in research that explores longitudinal processes of IOR and serial international entrepreneurship.
 Cognitive complexity explains the extent to which entrepreneurs engage in similar modes of IOR over time and the ease with which they transition between serendipitous and planned FMEs.

-Second, our findings contribute to research on effectuation in IE (Kalinic et al., 2014; Sarasvathy, 2001; Sarasvathy et al., 2014).
-We find that founders who initially lack intent to internationalize employ an effectual logic as they decide to exploit serendipitous international opportunities, whereas founders who systematically pursue international opportunities are more likely to rely on a logic of causation.
+Second, our findings contribute to research on effectuation in IE (Kalinic et al., 2014; Sarasvathy, 2001; Sarasvathy et al., 2014; Prashantham et al., 2019).
+Entrepreneurs who initially lack intent to internationalize employ an effectual logic as they decide to exploit serendipitous international opportunities, whereas entrepreneurs who systematically pursue international opportunities are more likely to rely on a logic of causation.
 This suggests that entrepreneurs employ different decision processes (effectual vs. causal) and causal logics (proactive vs. deterministic) depending on the nature of the international opportunity (serendipitous vs. planned) and the stage of FME (identification vs. exploitation).
 By illuminating some of the contingencies that determine when different decision processes and causal logics are more/less likely to be used, we provide more precision to the growing stream of work on effectuation in IE.